BBCA Iron Condor Strategy

 Frequently asked questions

-- A iron condor on BBCA is the iron condor strategy applied to BBCA (etf).
+A iron condor on BBCA is the iron condor strategy applied to BBCA (etf).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With BBCA etf trading near $99.34, the strikes shown on this page are snapped to the nearest listed BBCA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BBCA etf at $107.41 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BBCA chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the BBCA iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the BBCA iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current BBCA market-implied 1-standard-deviation expected move is approximately 2.24%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The BBCA market-implied 1-standard-deviation expected move in the same options snapshot is approximately 5.28%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.